sentinel-hub/custom-scripts/contribute/contribute.md

 ---

 # Contribute to Custom Scripts

 Have a look at the [template](/contribute/example) for an example of how a script page can be structured.

 You can also have a look at other scripts to see how they are structured.

+For instructions on how custom scripts are structured have a look at this [tutorial](https://www.sentinel-hub.com/explore/education/custom-scripts-tutorial/), or at the [official documenation](https://docs.sentinel-hub.com/api/latest/evalscript/).

 ---